-When she approached the bridge, she ducked behind a building to shuck her dress, folding it carefully and stowing it in her back.
+When they had nearly reached the bridge she ducked behind a building to quickly shuck her dress, folding it carefully and stowing it in her pack.
 When she emerged, Tazuna had finished giving directions to his crew.
 As she approached him, she rubbed her hands up and down her exposed arms to generate warmth.

-"So, keep us safe again today?"
-Tazuna asked in her in that gruff way that walked the border between grouchiness and teasing.
-She smiled hesitantly at him, because she earnestly isn't sure which it was.
+"So, keepin' us safe again today?"
+Tazuna asked in her in that way of his, his tone straddling the border between gruff teasing and outright grouchiness.
+She smiled hesitantly at him, because she honestly wasn't sure which it was.

 "Yes, sir," she replied.

 "Well, get to it then," he said, waving her off.
 She stifled the urge to salute him sarcastically and walked off her perimeter.
 She glanced askance at barrels of something—she'd guess tar by the smell—that had cropped up overnight, along with coils of cotton and rope.
 She suddenly recalled a conversation she hadn't paid much attention to yesterday; several of the men on the crew would be leaving in the afternoon, to help other members of the community do some repair and maintenance on their shabby little fishing boats before storm season arrived.
 Tazuna had been irritated, but grumbled something about understanding the need to eat.